apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 When acting as a reverse proxy for multiple servers, Traffic Server is unable to route to URLs from older browsers that do not send the ``Host:`` header.
-As a solution, set the variable :ts:cv:`proxy.config.header.parse.no_host_url_redirect` in the :file:`records.config` file to the URL to which Traffic Server will redirect requests without host headers.
+As a solution, set the variable :ts:cv:`proxy.config.header.parse.no_host_url_redirect` in the :file:`records.yaml` file to the URL to which Traffic Server will redirect requests without host headers.

 Redirect Mapping Rules